Geek-ASR/Unfold23_XpropertY/README.md

 Sell tokens by listing them for sale in the marketplace.

 ## Team :
-Nikhil Waghmode
+Nikhil Waghmode ,
-Sujal Bagade
+Sujal Bagade ,
-Aditya Rekhe
+Aditya Rekhe ,
-Dipanshu Wanjari
+Dipanshu Wanjari.